What is an Invoice — The Complete Guide

 Invoicing is one of those inevitable hassles of running a small business, which is why we have tried to solve that problem ourselves with Hiveage.
 Obviously we’re biased toward our own solution, but there are several invoice software that can help you write and send invoices.

-Using an invoice service is one of the fastest and easiest ways to create your invoices.
+Using an invoice service is one of the fastest and easiest ways to create your invoices online.
 You might not even need to know how to create an invoice, as it would have all the required fields for you to fill in.
 Some invoicing software also assists with handling transactions, by enabling online payments on the invoice itself.

 Among small business users, Hiveage is loved for its ease of use in managing the whole invoicing process.
 With Hiveage you can prepare quotations, get client approval, create and send regular and recurring invoices, accept online payments, generate detailed finance reports and much more.
 Sign up for free and see how you can start creating invoices within minutes!